NumCosmo/NumCosmo/PITCHME.md

 ## Data object

 The data object will describe the observation error distribution.
-For simplicity we describe
-$\delta f_i = f^o_i - f(x_i),$ as a multivariate Gaussian distribution with zero
-mean and covariance $C_{ij}$ randomly generated the standard deviation of $\delta_ f_i$ will be draw from a uniform distribution between $[0.5, 2]$.
+For simplicity we describe the variable $\delta f_i = f^o_i - f(x_i),$ as a multivariate Gaussian distribution with zero mean and covariance $C_{ij}$ randomly generated the standard deviation of $\delta_ f_i$ will be draw from a uniform distribution between $[0.5, 2]$.